JamesTsay-12/blog-site/_posts/2025-10-28-Investment-reallocation-anticipating-a-dip.md

 [*Investing in an Uncertain World*](https://jamestsay-12.github.io/blog-site/finance/2025/07/16/Investing-in-an-uncertain-world.html)

 However, we know we can't time the market, and even when large concerns are flagged it can take several years for large crashes to come.
-For example, Alan Greenspan (Fed chariman) famously warned of “irrational exuberance” in 1996–97, but the dot-com bubble didn’t burst until 2001.
+For example, Alan Greenspan (Fed chairman) famously warned of “irrational exuberance” in 1996–97, but the dot-com bubble didn’t burst until 2001.

 A crash may be inevitable, but because *when* and *how deep* are uncertain, our **strategy** matters more than ever.